loafey/master-thesis/Proposal/Proposal/1. Intro.typ

   language

 For system-level programming today developers mostly choose between procedural programming languages, for instance: C, C++, or Rust.
-In C memory is management is manual, and in C++ there is are options for automatic memory management, but the compile time guarantees are few and weak.
+In C memory management is manual, and in C++ there is are options for automatic memory management, but the compile time guarantees are few and weak.
 Rust has mostly solved this issue with the introduction of an ownership model and the borrow checker @matsakis2014rust.

 Although Rust offers many functional aspects, many are still missing, for instance; _purity_ and _referential transparency_.
 In this proposal we propose an alternative, a functional programming language: _System-level Functional Language_ (SLFL).

 == Motivation

 Functional programming tends to emphasize _referential transparency_, _higher-order
 functions_, _algebraic type systems_, and _strong type systems_.
 Although the merits of functional programming are evident @hughes1989, it is under